 Studies have shown that pregnancy gingivitis and periodontal disease have been associated with preterm delivery and low birth weight.
 Research indicates that this has to do with the bacteria that enter the bloodstream through the gums, affecting the reproductive system.

-However, pregnant women who have periodontal disease are at increased risk for these and other problems.
+However, pregnant women with periodontal disease are at increased risk for these and other problems.

 The Link Between Pregnancy Tumors And Periodontal Disease

 Pregnancy tumors sound terrifying to most expectant mothers but are a common symptom of gingivitis and gum disease during pregnancy.
 Pregnancy tumors most commonly appear during the second trimester, though they can form at any time during pregnancy.

 The tumors appear as lumps in the gum, usually near the top gum line, and are red, often glistening.
 They can bleed, crust over, and be very uncomfortable for women who develop them.

 They occur in about 10% of pregnant women and are non-cancerous.
 They are simply an inflammatory response to oral bacteria and food particles, exaggerated by pregnancy hormones.
 While many pregnancy tumors will go away on their own, others may need to be removed by a dentist.
 Unfortunately, they sometimes reappear after removal and must be handled.

 Birth control pills can also have an effect on gum health, as they contain female hormones that can affect oral inflammation.
 Women who take birth control pills should be sure to brush and floss regularly, as well as visit their dentist for regular checkups, in order to keep their gums healthy.

 Are There Any Ways To Prevent These Effects?